Table 1 Coding Mapping (To be read

 Initial Codes

-Estimating books read Questioning
+Estimating books read Questioning answers

-Repeating words (a lot and well) Agreeing
+Repeating words (a lot and well) Agreeing with responses

 Understanding Enjoying reading

-Thinking Learning
+Thinking Learning from reading

 Bragging/ High Confidence Dislikes reading